Why breast reduction surgery?

 - Exercise.
 I have done various types of exercise over the years.
 Yoga, dance, Zumba...
 Most recently I have been working with personal trainer Sarah Laspas at TruFit Personal Training Studios.
 I love the environment there and have enjoyed our work.
 Since I started doing strength training with Sarah, I am happy to report that my joint pain has decreased greatly.
 It has been a long time since I felt like I had an ice pick jammed in my knee, and my hips are doing much better.
 I have more energy and just feel better overall.
 But the back pain mentioned above... not so much.

 - Foam rolling.
-I am not a big promoter of foam rolling.
+I am not a big advocate of foam rolling.
 I feel that it has its place, but is often misused or overused.
 I see people who have tissue damage caused by foam rolling because they ignored the pain signals that their bodies were sending them.
 However, used appropriately, it can be a good tool.
 I have been using a foam roller several times a day for the past few months.
-The pain with lessen for about 5-10 minutes and then start to build again.
+The pain will lessen for about 5-10 minutes and then start to build again.

 - Corsets.
 You read that right.
 I have been wearing steel boned corsets on the very worst days.
 The corsets provide extra back support and lift my breasts from underneath so there are no straps pulling down.
 The corsets seem to be one of the most effective ways of decreasing my back and neck pain.
 They also take a lot of the strain off my jaw.
 What's the problem?
 Well, I can't wear them 24/7, they are a bit restricting, and I can't find one off the rack that fits me properly.
 All of the off the rack corsets I have found accommodate cup sizes up through, you guessed it, F or G at most.
 That means that we are back to spillage.
 My clothes look a mess with my breast tissue shoved up under my chin and spilling over the top of the cup.
 It can also be a bit hard to breathe with my breasts shoved up like that.
 The compression on my ribcage actually doesn't have too much of an effect on my breathing, but I probably wouldn't want to try running in one.
 I could get one that is properly fitted to my body, but that starts costing in the $600 range which, for me, is too much to spend on something that isn't going to be a permanent solution.